yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 I don't think there is a real winner between these three framework.
 The choice I made for yesod is highly subjective.
-I had the feeling yesod help the newcomers the most.
+I had the feeling yesod make a better job at helping newcomers.
-It also appears the yesod developer are the most active.
+Furthermore, apparently the yesod team is the most active.
-But as I said before, I might be wrong has it was only feeling.
+But as I said before, I might be wrong has it is a matter of feeling.

 <%= blogimage("owl_draw.png","1.
 Draw some circles.
 2. Draw the rest of the fucking owl") %>

-Now, what this article is all about?
-A missing tutorial in the yesod documentation.
+Why did I write this article?
+The yesod documentation does an excellent job to explain you both some very minimal example and digging into the details.
-I lacked an intermediate tutorial level.
+But I missed an intermediate tutorial.

-First, use the scaffolding site of yesod directly instead of using the framework to make minimal "one file only" tutorial.
-The goal is to go as straight as possible to the best practice.
-I did my best to remove all the hard part.
-And particularly, I tried to forget the Haskell language and focus on the Yesod framework.
+I tried to pass on the Haskell language and focus on the Yesod framework.
-I wanted to make it easier to follow for people not used to Haskell.

-If you are not used to Haskell, some syntax details may feel awkward.
+If you are not used to Haskell, some syntax details may feel strange.
-Please, don't try to understand it now.
+Please, don't try to understand the details right now.
-Just follow the flow of what you understand in the code and try to forget a bit about the details.
 Haskell is a very complex language and could suck all your energy if you want to dig too early.

-You'll then first install, initialize and configure your first yesod project.
+During this tutorial you'll install, initialize and configure your first yesod project.
 Then a 5 minutes yesod tutorial to heat up and verify the awesomeness of yesod.
 Then we clean up the 5 minutes tutorial to use the best practices.
+Just after there will be a more standard real world example.
+A minimal blog system.
+Good read.

 [warpbench]: http://www.yesodweb.com/blog/2011/03/preliminary-warp-cross-language-benchmarks
 [snapbench]: http://snapframework.com/blog/2010/11/17/snap-0.3-benchmarks
+[^benchmarkdigression]: There are many to say about these benchmarks.
+But in the end Haskell should be far faster.
 [^speeddigression]: Generally _high level_ Haskell is slower than C, but _low level_ Haskell is equivalent to C speed.
 It means that even if you can easily link C code with Haskell, this is not needed to reach the same speed.
 Nonetheless it is not comparable to Ruby/Python.
 [^nodejstroll]: If you are curious, you can search about [the Fibonacci node.js troll](http://www.unlimitednovelty.com/2011/10/nodejs-has-jumped-shark.html).
 Without any tweaking, [Haskell handled this problem perfectly](http://mathias-biilmann.net/posts/2011/10/is-haskell-the-cure).
 I tested it myself using yesod instead of Snap.
 [haskellvsruby]: http://shootout.alioth.debian.org/u64q/benchmark.php?test=all&lang=ghc&lang2=yarv